Sigmanic/Strategies-X/README.md

 * Electron / Valyse (Same API)
 * ~~Krnl~~

-Or any executors that supported the following librarys:
+Or any executors that supported the following libraries:
 * Filesystem Functions
 * Request Function
 * ~~Websocket Library~~